Costco Mac and Cheese-- quick, easy and just as good (or better) than the deli version. You can go ahead and throw that membership card out. 🙂

 Nobody wants to be called a copycat, after all.

 My favorite part about this recipe is how stinking easy it is.
 I'm a huge fan of slow-cooked roux-based cheese sauces that typically top most homemade mac and cheese recipes but I don't always have the time or patience for that!
 This "Better Than Costco Mac and Cheese" uses jarred alfredo sauce as the sauce base and it doesn't even need to heated up before baking!
 Just cook your pasta, pour on the sauce, stir in some cheese and bake to ooey, gooey perfection.

-- 8 oz Cavatapi Pasta
+- 8 ounces Cavatapi Pasta

-- 15 oz Jarred Prepared Alfredo Sauce
+- 15 ounces Jarred Prepared Alfredo Sauce

 - 1 teaspoon dijon mustard

-- 4 oz Jarlsberg Cheese, shredded
+- 4 ounces Jarlsberg Cheese shredded

-- 1/2 cup parmesan cheese, shredded
+- ½ cup parmesan cheese shredded

-Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees.

-Cook pasta according to package directions to "Al Dente" doneness.
+- Cook pasta according to package directions to "Al Dente" doneness.
 Drain and place in a large bowl.

-Pour alfredo sauce and dijon mustard over the cooked pasta and stir.
-Add in 3/4 of the sharp cheddar and all of the Jarlsberg and parmesan cheese.
+- Pour alfredo sauce and dijon mustard over the cooked pasta and stir.
+Add in ¾ of the sharp cheddar and all of the Jarlsberg and parmesan cheese.
 Stir until well combined.

-Spray an 8"x 8" baking pan with non-stick cooking spray and spoon pasta into the dish.
+- Spray an 8"x 8" baking pan with non-stick cooking spray and spoon pasta into the dish.

-Sprinkle remaining sharp cheddar over the pasta.
+- Sprinkle remaining sharp cheddar over the pasta.
 Bake for about 20 minutes, or until the cheese is melted and the sauce is bubbly.